mikegowen/react-starter/README.md

 };
 ```

+The first `rule` above tells Webpack to use `babel-loader` to process all `.js.` and `.jsx` files, ignoring anything in the `node_modules`  folder.

-The 2 `rules` we added simply say to use `babel-loader` for all `.js.` and `.jsx` files, and `html-loader` for all `.html` files.
-It also tells Webpack to skip the `/node_modules` directory to avoid bundling the entire source code of any included modules.
-Our `plugins` section tells our HTML plugin to use `./src/index.html` as a template, and output the final bundled HTML to `./index.html`.
+The second rule tells Webpack to use `html-loader` for all `.html` files.

+The third rule tells Webpack to use `css-loader` and `style-loader` for all CSS files.

+The `plugins` section tells Webpack to use `html-webpack-plugin` to use `./src/index.html` as a template, and output the final bundled HTML to `./index.html`.

 ## Replace scripts in package.json with Webpack scripts